Nigouz/3204-CourseWork2/README.md

 4. Select the kernel tab at the top and click on 'Restart and Run All'

 ## Viewing Dashboard
+1. While on the jupyter notebook, ensure that the last cell with the code `app.run()` has been executed and wait for a message to be displayed
-1. Once the last cell has started running, a message will be displayed saying the flask server has been started with the given url.
-Click on the URL and the graphs will be displayed
+2. Once the message has been displayed saying the flask server has been started.
+Click on the given url to view the dashboard